FolkSite/modx-codes/README.md

 # MODX Codes

-Useful snippets and codes for MODX Revolution
+Some useful snippets for MODX Revolution